 Literal text is not modified or formatted, save that one level of indentation is removed.

 There are often times when you want to inform the reader of an important tip, special note or a potential hazard.
 Admonitions in sphinx are used for just that.
-There are three kinds of admonitions.
+There are fives kinds of admonitions.

 All admonitions are made the same: